Explore Venice's iconic symbol and its sacred treasures

 {{ticket-block-triple}}

-The inside of the basilica is covered with thousands of Byzantine mosaics which depict scenes from the life of Christ, the apostles, and various saints.
-The mosaics are renowned for their vivid colours and intricate details and cover the walls, ceilings, and domes of the basilica.
+The basilica has a unique blend of Byzantine, Romanesque, and Gothic architectural styles and its design is characterised by its famous domes, marble columns, and intricate facade, which is covered with sculptures and mosaics.
+The inside is covered with thousands of Byzantine mosaics which depict scenes from the life of Christ, the apostles, and various saints.
+The mosaics are known for their vivid colours and intricate details and cover the walls, ceilings, and domes of the basilica.

 Throughout history St. Mark's Basilica has served as a symbol of Venetian wealth, power, and religious devotion.
 It’s also closely associated with the ‘Doge of Venice’, who used the basilica for important state ceremonies and religious rituals.